Symptoms of coronavirus

 Sharing your details

-When you visit some of our tourist sites or buildings, our staff may ask for your name, email, phone number and postcode.
+When you visit our tourist sites or buildings, our staff will ask for your name, email, phone number and postcode.

 Local businesses, such as restaurants, hotels and hair salons may also ask you for your information.